alphagov/government-service-design-manual/Copy and content/styleguide.md

 explained where possible.
 There is no need to explain common terms of reference, eg climate change, but something like The Green Deal does need explaining, or linking to a definition.
 You can use supporting detail pages to explain complicated background if needed.
-It’s our job to make government understandable to anyone.
+It's our job to make government understandable to anyone.
 This includes people with poor literacy skills.